Maximal curves with respect to quadratic extensions over finite fields: Different characterizations of Hallouin-Perret-maximality

-\begin{enumerate}[label=(\roman*)] \item If $2\alpha>0$ then $g<(\sqrt{q}+1)^4(\frac{q^2+1}{2q^2})$. \item If $2\alpha=2\sqrt{q}$ then $g\leq \frac{q-\sqrt{q}}{2}$. \item If $2\alpha=-2\sqrt{q}$ then $g\leq \frac{(\sqrt{q}+1)^2}{2\sqrt{q}}$. \end{enumerate} \end{proposition}
+\begin{enumerate}[label=(\roman*)] \item If $0<a<2\sqrt{q}$ then $g<(\sqrt{q}+1)^4(\frac{q^2+1}{2q^2})$. \item If $a=2\sqrt{q}$ then $g\leq \frac{q-\sqrt{q}}{2}$. \item If $a=-2\sqrt{q}$ then $g\leq \frac{(\sqrt{q}+1)^2}{2\sqrt{q}}$. \end{enumerate} \end{proposition}

-\begin{proof} By Proposition \ref{Alpha} we know that if $X$ is a DM-curve then $f_{\Jac(X)}$ only admits one root $\omega$ and its conjugate, and we have $2\alpha=-(\omega+\overline{\omega})$.
+\begin{proof} By Proposition \ref{Alpha} we know that if $X$ is a HP-maximal curve then $f_{\Jac(X)}$ only admits one root $\omega$ and its conjugate.
+With our usual conventions we have $a=-2\alpha=-(\omega+\overline{\omega})$.
 The theorem of Elkies, Howe and Ritzenthaler quoted above applies easily as $S$ is reduced to one element.
 So $s=1$ and we obtain the general bound $g \leq 23q^2 \log q$.